Tumor-Associated Childhood Diencephalic Syndrome

 7. Craniopharyngioma Cystic Variant

-Cystic craniopharyngiomas filled with “machine oil” fluid can expand episodically, causing intermittent spikes of hypothalamic pressure and acute worsening of metabolic symptoms.
+Cystic craniopharyngiomas filled with “machine oil” fluid can expand episodically, causing intermittent spikes of hypothalamic pressure and worsening of metabolic symptoms.

 8. Hypothalamic Hamartoma